vprince001/csv_to_json/README.md

 <div align="center">

-Reads a csv file having a table and returns an array of obects.
+Reads a csv file or data variable having a table and returns an array of obects.
 In which each object consists of all headers as keys and there data as values.

 </div>